 Two glass elevators slide up and down the building.
 On the 12th floor there are reading rooms, and a terrace overlooking the city.
 There is a space for catering, and part of the university’s plan is to rent out rooms to outside companies or groups for events, said Neb Sertsu, associate vice president of the Department of Facilities Management and Capital Planning at the university.

 The main entrance to the five-story library is on the seventh- floor.
-There are moveable study desks, and lockers with power outlets on the inside.
+There are movable study desks, and lockers with power outlets on the inside.

 Sertsu called the sixth and seventh floors the "playground" of the building.
 A student lounge with a coffee bar and televisions are on the sixth floor.